These customer service skills will increase customer loyalty and grow your business.

 How to Develop Continuous Improvement

-Each week, take note of the stats that matter most: average reply time, average handle time, replies per ticket and most importantly, customer satisfaction feedback.
+Each week, take note of the stats that matter most for your business: average reply time, average handle time, replies per ticket and most importantly, customer satisfaction feedback.

-You’ll begin to see—very clearly—what works and what doesn’t work for your customers.
+If you do this regularly, you’ll begin to see—very clearly—what works and what doesn’t work for your customers.

-Use the tips above to develop these skills, and look for the same capabilities in anyone you hire to do customers service for your business.
+Use the tips above to develop these core customer service skills, and look for the same capabilities in anyone you hire to do customers service for your business.

 Have any of these skills made a marked impact on your own customer service experiences?
-Did I miss any that you’ve found invaluable?
+Which ones do you develop consciously in your customer support?